r-grandorder/tri-hermes/en/pages/Lostbelt/prologue.md

 ## Section 1: Prologue/Dec 26th, 2019

 December 26, 2019.
-Fujimaru has completed {(M) his /(F) her} mission.
+Fujimaru has completed [♂ his /♀ her] mission.

-{(M) He /(F) She} repaired every Singularity,saving mankind from a dire existential threat.
+[♂ He /♀ She] repaired every Singularity,saving mankind from a dire existential threat.

-The Rayshift system, which let {(M) him /(F) her} fight the destruction of Proper Human History, has been placed on lockdown as of this moment.
+The Rayshift system, which let [♂ him /♀ her] fight the destruction of Proper Human History, has been placed on lockdown as of this moment.

 The Servants summoned to Chaldea have been released from their contracts, their tasks complete.